 - Tyres: The 944 Challenge have the Yokohama A050 Tyre as our control tyre for the series.
 The A050 is an all weather grooved slick tyre, which has shown to have fantastic life and wear rate – some drivers have competed in an entire season on 1 set of tyres!
 The cost of a set of A050 tyres is around $1,400.
 Traction Tyres are the official Yokohama distributor and they have tyres and tyre fitting available to purchase and have fitted up at the track every race weekend.

-- Brake Pads: Pads are supplied by the 944 Association and are also a control item racing brake pad.
-Pad sets are also available at race weekends and are $185 for a set.
+- Brake Pads: Pads are supplied by V-Sport and are also a control item racing brake pad.
+Pad sets are also available at race weekends and are $255 for a set of front pads for 944 Challenge members.
 (Front or Rear) Pad usage will depend how hard you are braking!
-A couple of sets of pads on each axle are enough for the majority of the drivers to get through a full season of racing.
+Most drivers are getting a full seasons racing from a set of front pads, longer from the cheaper rears.

 These are the primary costs you will need to allow for a race weekend – the 944 Association try to host a BBQ lunch or an evening Dinner at most race weekends for a chance to get all drivers together for a chat and a story or two!